-I find myself often saying that – you do not need to eat foods that you don’t enjoy!
-Forcing yourself to eating something you do not like, is not worth the effort.
-Eat what you love, remember!
+Friendly reminder– you do NOT need to eat foods that you don’t enjoy!
+Forcing yourself to eating something you do not like, is not worth the effort!

-It is important, of course though, to consider and to try to new foods, especially if you didn’t like them as a kid and just haven’t tried again as an adult, as an example.
-Some things to start the process is to try ordering unfamiliar or perceived-as-disliked foods out that have a different sauce or are prepared in a way you wouldn’t try at home when ordering out at a restaurant.
-At home, you can also try a different cooking method to see if you like the flavor or texture that way – for example, try to grill or roast vegetables rather than steaming them.
+It is important, of course though, to consider and to try to new foods, especially if you didn’t like them as a kid and just haven’t tried again.
+To start, you might try ordering something unfamiliar or perceived-as-disliked or prepared in a way you wouldn’t try at home when ordering out at a restaurant.
+At home, you can also a different cooking method to see if you like the flavor or texture that way – for example, try to grill or roast vegetables rather than steaming them.

 Oatmeal is a good example of this.
-Depending on the texture, some just may not have an appeal for it.
-Most times though, I find, you need to add toppings with flavor, taste, and texture to see that you really do like oatmeal, just not plain.
+Depending on the texture, some of us just may not have an appeal for it.
+Most times though, I find, you need to add toppings with a variety of flavor, taste, and texture to see that you really do like oatmeal, you just don’t like it flavorless.
 And I don’t either.
 Who would, honestly?
-It’s pretty lacking in flavor, so it’s your job to experiment and see what flavors, colors, textures, you like to put with it.
+It’s pretty lacking in flavor naturally, so it’s your job to experiment and see what flavors, colors, textures, you like to put with it!

-The basics to building a better oatmeal include adding in some color, taste, and texture.
+The basics to building better oatmeal is to include some color, flavor, and texture.

-Color can be achieved by different fruits- frozen, fresh or dried.
-Anything goes here, experiment with different fruits in season, clean out your pantry and freezer, toss in what may be on it’s last leg in the fridge or on the counter.
+Color can be achieved by adding different fruits- frozen, fresh or dried- anything goes here!
+Experiment with different fruits when they are in season or clean out your pantry and freezer, and toss in what may be on it’s last leg!

 For me there’s a layer of each one of these three categories.
-I usually pick a fruit, sweetener + spice, and topping.
+I usually pick a fruit, a sweetness + spice, and topping!

-The complexity and depth of these combinations will also make the bowl more appetizing and help you build in more nutrition naturally while having the focus be on the flavor and taste.
-Because it’s all about the taste and flavor- otherwise you won’t enjoy it and won’t incorporate it!
+The complexity and depth of these combinations will make the bowl not only more appetizing, but also help build in more nutrition more naturally- with the focus being on the flavor and taste.
+Let’s be honest, it’s all about the taste, if something doesn’t taste good, we won’t want to eat it!

-I hope you learn how to incorporate a more appealing oatmeal bowl based on your tastes and preferences!
+I hope you learned how to incorporate a more fun & appealing flavors into your oatmeal bowls!